aosabook/500lines/modeller/chapter.md

-# Storyline:
-* Why do modellers exist?
-It's so that humans can design real world (or virtual world) objects. ( building, bridges, 3D printing, video games, Film monsters, etc).
-* Humans write software to assist in the designing of these things.
-* What does that software need to do to be helpful?
-* Three things:
-    - It needs to have a way to represent the thing that's being designed.
-(The scene)
-    - It needs to have a way to display the thing.
-Now this is a challenge because the object that we're designing exists in 3 dimensions, but we only have
-      2 dimensions to work with on a computer screen.
-So we need to think about how we perceive 3 dimensional objects with our eyes.
-How does light interact with objects in the world, and how do our eyes perceive them.
-    - It also needs a way for the designer to interact with the object.
-Being able to view something is all well and good, but if you're designing something, you want to be able to add to it, remove from it, move things around, etc.
-* Of course, each domain will have it's own additional important features.
-An architecture CAD tool may need physics simulations to test weather climate stresses on the building.
-A
-  3D printing tool might need to check whether the object is actually printable, an electrical CAD tool might need to simulate the physics of electrons running across copper, and a film special effects suite might need a way to build photorealistic renderings from the design.
-All tools need a way to save and load designs from disk so that designers can collaborate, share, and save their work.
-* But at its core, all of these tools need at least the 3 features we discussed.
-* So, the simplest possible CAD tool is just a 3d modeller that stores a design, displays it to the screen, and allows the designer to interact with it.

-* With that in mind, let's see how we can represent a 3D design, display it, and interact with it, in 500 lines of Python.

 ## Intro
 Humans are constantly creating new things.
 In modern times, we have written software to assist in the design and creation process.
 Many designers, engineers and creators make use of Computer Assisted Design (CAD) software.
 These tools allow creators to design buildings, bridges, video game art,